Content is loading...

 Step 2

 The doctor is going to ask you some questions.
+The chaperone will be with you when you are asked these questions.
 These questions are going to be about your family, friends and school.

 If you have any worries at all, talk to the doctor about them!